BLUEBAYcreater/SSML-Chatbot-Artificial-Intelligence-Development/README.md

-# SSML-Artificial-Assistant
+# SSML-Artificial-Assistant and Machine Learning
-The first bot that teachs SSML(Speech Synthesis Markup Language) with  puzzle of ssml, Trivia of ssml, examples of ssml, Fast Cards and more
+The first bot that teachs SSML(Speech Synthesis Markup Language) with  puzzle of ssml, Trivia of ssml, examples of ssml, Fast Cards and more.

+The SSML Bot ** Teaches you Artificial Intelligence(AI) Markup Language for Google Assistant or Amazon Alexa.**

 Yes, its true.
 **WE MADE THE FIRST ARTIFICIAL INTELLIGENCE THAT TEACHES SSML(SPEECH SYNTHESIS MARKUP LANGUAGE).**